ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 Its name fits its purpose.

 With a drive to use solely organic ingredients and provide vegan-friendly options to customers, Kyle Fick, 29-year-old owner of Karma Cream, said he opened it with the intention of starting a business that was cruelty-free and socially responsible.

 “Everything here is organic—our milk—it’s all grass-fed, hormone-free treated cows.
 My wife, she’s vegan.
 I’m vegetarian myself.
 So there was kind of a purpose to this as well than just making money and scooping ice-cream.
 This is kind of a means to the end.
 I’d rather have an option that people might feel better about.”
 And that’s how he came up with the name, Karma Cream.
-After graduating with a political science degree at the University of Florida, Fick started working in restaurants and sales and making music before deciding he wanted to do something on his own.
+After graduating with a political science degree from the University of Florida, Fick started working in restaurants and sales and making music before deciding he wanted to do something on his own.
-“I kind of from early on didn’t want to work for anyone else and wanted to play by my own rules,” he said.
+“I kind of, from early on, didn’t want to work for anyone else and wanted to play by my own rules,” he said.
 “So far it’s working out.”
 Fick has been the owner for almost five years, since Karma Cream opened in April 2009 on West University Avenue.
 Meet the barista, Kyle Fick: